immunant/IA2-Phase2/docs/compartmentalizing_dav1d.md

 but since all of these stack variables in `dav1d` were declared in `main`, we just made them globals instead, where we can use `IA2_SHARED_DATA` to move them into their own shared section.

-### `IA2_DEFINE_SIGHANDLER`

-As mentioned before, calling `IA2_DEFINE_SIGHANDLER` resulted in a segfault.
-I haven't figured out exactly why yet, or if I was calling it correctly.
-But since the signal handler is not very important in the first place, we just commented out the whole signal handler installation code and now `dav1d` just works.

-Fixing this is tracked in [#459](https://github.com/immunant/IA2-Phase2/issues/459).